Tetralogy of Fallot: Signs and symptoms

-Tet spells
+Hypercyanotic "Tet" spells

-Infants and children with unrepaired tetralogy of Fallot may develop "tet spells".
-These are acute hypoxia spells, characterized by shortness of breath, cyanosis, agitation, and loss of consciousness.
-This may be initiated by any event – such as anxiety, pain, dehydration, or fever – leading to decreased oxygen saturation or that causes decreased systemic vascular resistance, which in turn leads to increased shunting through the ventricular septal defect.
-Typically, these spells decrease in frequency after the first four years of life.
+Infants and children with unrepaired tetralogy of Fallot may develop hypercyanotic, or "tet," spells.
+Patients with prominent subvalvar muscle bundles and/or conal tissue in the right ventricular outflow tract are thought to be at higher risk for hypercyanotic spells.
+These are acute spells characterized by profound cyanosis, often in the setting of agitation or tachycardia, that may progress to loss of consciousness or cardiac arrest if not aborted.
+This may be initiated by any event – such as anxiety, pain, dehydration, or fever – that leads to an increase in dynamic muscular obstruction of the right ventricular outflow tract.
+This in turn leads to decreased blood flow through the right ventricular outflow tract to the lungs and increased shunt of deoxygenated blood from the right ventricle to the left ventricle and, subsequently, to the systemic circulation.
+The pathophysiology of these episodes is multifactorial; increased sympathetic activation (from pain, agitation, fever, etc.) leads to increased myocardial contractility, which worsens dynamic muscular obstruction of the right ventricular outflow tract, and increased heart rate (tachycardia), which allows less time for right ventricular diastolic filling.
+Right ventricular outflow tract obstruction is more likely to occur in a relatively underfilled ventricle with increased contractility of the outflow tract myocardium.
+A relative decrease in systemic vascular resistance, as may be observed in distributive or neurogenic shock, may also precipitate hypercyanotic spells by increasing shunt from the right ventricle to the left ventricle.

-Clinically, tet spells are characterized by a sudden, marked increase in cyanosis followed by syncope.
+Clinically, hypercyanotic spells are characterized by a sudden, marked increase in cyanosis and may progress to syncope.

-Older children will often squat instinctively during a tet spell.
+Older children will often squat instinctively during a hypercyanotic spell.
 This increases systemic vascular resistance and allows for a temporary reversal of the shunt.
-It increases pressure on the left side of the heart, decreasing the right to left shunt, thus decreasing the amount of deoxygenated blood entering the systemic circulation.
+It increases pressure on the left side of the heart, decreasing the right to left shunt.
+The decreased shunt volume results in a decrease in deoxygenated blood flow entering the systemic circulation and an increase in deoxygenated blood flow antegrade through the obstructed right ventricular outflow tract.

 Cause

 While the specific causes of TOF have not been fully identified, there are various environmental or genetic factors that have been associated with TOF.
-So far, around 20% of overall CHD cases have been due to known causes such as genetic defects and teratogens which are various factors causing embryo development abnormalities or birth defects.
+So far, around 20% of overall congenital heart defect cases have been due to known causes such as genetic defects and teratogens which are various factors causing embryo development abnormalities or birth defects.
 However, the other 80% of cases have little known about their cause.

 Genetic factors linked to TOF include various gene mutations or deletions.
 Gene deletions associated with TOF include chromosome 22 deletion as well as DiGeorge syndrome.

 Specific genes associations with TOF include: